 You expect everyone to respond to your surveys and answer the questionnaire sincerely.
 You sent the surveys regularly and put some serious effort into creating the survey questionnaires.
 Yet, you fail to get the survey response you wanted or sometimes do not even receive a single response at all.

 Well, that’s exactly what we are going to discuss with you today.
-In this blog, we will talk about the 10 main reasons why you aren’t getting the desired number of survey responses.
-These reasons will explain why hardly anyone responds to your surveys and will assist you in improving the chances of getting enough responses.
+In this blog, we will talk about the 12 main reasons why you are getting low survey response rates.
+These reasons will explain why hardly anyone responds to your surveys and will assist you in improving the survey response rate.

 There are many survey methods available, and we have selected email surveys here to help you better understand the reasons as email is one of the most popular channels for distributing a survey.
 But it applies to any survey – in-app survey, website survey, telephone survey, etc.